ManishSahu53/geotagger_csv/README.md

 #Geo Tagger

-This is geotagging program which takes images and csv as input.
+This is geotagging program which takes images folder, output folder and csv as input.

-CSV format should be like this
+The CSV format should be contain only three columns.
+Example is given below

 Images, Lat, Long, Elevation